Yosemite Valley Railroad: Construction

-Construction to El Portal ran through rough foothill and mountain country, and supplies and equipment were transported by pack horses, ropes, sleds, two-wheeled horse carts, wheelbarrows, and drags for grading.
-By May 1907, the rails had almost reached the boundary of Yosemite National Park, but the government refused to give up more right-of-way for the train to enter Yosemite Valley.
-Thus, the railroad built a stagecoach road that ran the six miles from El Portal into Yosemite Valley at a cost of $73,260.
+Construction to El Portal ran through rough foothill and mountain terrain.
+Supplies and equipment were transported by pack horses, ropes, sleds, two-wheeled horse carts, wheelbarrows, and drags.
+By May 1907, the rails had nearly reached the boundary of Yosemite National Park, but the government refused to grant further right of way into the valley.
+The railroad instead built a stagecoach road covering the six miles from El Portal to Yosemite Valley at a cost of $73,260.

-The entire roadbed for the Yosemite Valley Railroad was blasted out of solid rock, which required approximately 3,000,000 pounds of dynamite and powder and 285 miles of fuse.
-Three Howe truss bridges were built to cross the canyon's steep walls, located at Hopeton, Pleasant Valley, and Bagby, with a total of 65 smaller bridges and trestles along the route.
-The completed route had 63.5 miles of grades and 32.9 miles of curves with a maximum grade of 1-2%.
-The main line had Bessemer rail weighing 70 pounds to the yard, and there were 505 curves, as well as 10,265 miles of yards and sidings.
-A telephone and telegraph line was constructed along the route and completed on July 1, 1907, connecting Yosemite with the outside world.
+The entire roadbed was blasted out of solid rock, requiring approximately 3000000 lb of dynamite and powder and 285 mi of fuse.
+Three Howe truss bridges crossed the canyon at Hopeton, Pleasant Valley, and Bagby, with 65 smaller bridges and trestles along the route.
+The completed line had 63.5 miles of grades and 32.9 miles of curves, with a maximum grade of 1–2%.
+The main line used Bessemer rail weighing 70 pounds per yard, and there were 505 curves and 10,265 miles of yards and sidings.
+A telephone and telegraph line was completed along the route on July 1, 1907, connecting Yosemite with the outside world.

 First full-length run

-On May 15, 1907, the Yosemite Valley Railroad's first scheduled full-length run departed from Merced for El Portal, which was 80 miles away and had 12 passengers on board.
-Through connections in Merced, tourists could reach Yosemite by train in less than a day's journey from San Francisco (9 hours) and Los Angeles (16 hours).
+On May 15, 1907, the YVRR's first full-length run departed Merced for El Portal with 12 passengers aboard.
+Through connections at Merced, tourists could reach Yosemite in less than a day from San Francisco (9 hours) or Los Angeles (16 hours).

-The train schedule allowed passengers to leave Merced at 2 p.m. and arrive at El Portal at 6 p.m.
-Passengers would have dinner and stay overnight at the tent hotel in El Portal before leaving for the Valley after breakfast the next morning, arriving at the Sentinel Hotel in the Valley before lunchtime.
-On their return, passengers would return in the afternoon, arrive at El Portal in time for dinner, stay overnight, and have breakfast before departing for Merced to catch the north and southbound trains on both Santa Fe and Southern Pacific.
+The schedule allowed passengers to leave Merced at 2:00 p.m. and arrive at El Portal at 6:00 p.m.
+After dinner and an overnight stay at the tent hotel, passengers departed the next morning and arrived at the Sentinel Hotel before lunch.
+On the return trip, passengers reached El Portal in the afternoon, stayed overnight, and caught the morning train to Merced, connecting with northbound and southbound Southern Pacific and Santa Fe trains.

-In 1907, the first year of operation, the number of recreation visits to Yosemite National Park increased by 30% to 7,102.
-By 1915, the annual number of recreation visits surpassed 30,000.
+In 1907, the first year of operation, recreation visits to Yosemite National Park increased 30% to 7,102.
+By 1915, annual visits surpassed 30,000.